-Protectable subject Matter
+Protectable Subject Matter

-- 1. Any sign, or any combination of signs, capable of distinguishing the goods or services of one undertaking from those of other undertakings, shall be capable of constituting a trademark.
+1. Any sign, or any combination of signs, capable of distinguishing the goods or services of one undertaking from those of other undertakings, shall be capable of constituting a trademark.
 Such signs, in particular words, including personal names, letters, numerals, figurative elements and combinations of colours as well as any combination of such signs, shall be eligible for registration as trademarks.
 Where signs are not inherently capable of distinguishing the relevant goods or services, members may make registrability depend on distinctiveness acquired through use.
-Members may require, as a condition of registration, that signs be visually perceptible. - 2.
-Paragraph 1 shall not be understood to prevent a Member from denying registration of a trademark on other grounds, provided that they do not derogate from the provision of the Paris Convention (1967). - 3.
-Members may make registrability depend on use.
-However, actual use of a trademark shall not be a condition for filing an application for registration.
-An application shall not be refused solely on the ground that intended use has not taken place before the expiry of a period of three years from the date of application. - 4.
-The nature of the goods or services to which a trademark is to be applied shall in no case form an obstacle to registration of the trademark. - 5.
-Members shall publish each trademark either before it is registered or promptly after it is registered and shall afford a reasonable opportunity for petitions to cancel the registration.
-In addition, Members may afford an opportunity for the registration of a trademark to be opposed.
+Members may require, as a condition of registration, that signs be visually perceptible.

+2. Paragraph 1 shall not be understood to prevent a Member from denying registration of a trademark on other grounds, provided that they do not derogate from the provision of the the nature of the goods or services to which a trademark is to be applied shall in no case form an obstacle to registration of the trademark.